 The age-old dispute over Natural gas grills vs propane is no exception.
-Gas grills are the most preferred feature amongst home chefs today because each of the two clean sources of fuel is simple to operate and quickly generates tremendous heat.
-Neither one is actually “better” than another, but both have their own set of traits and limits that makes them the better option in various scenarios.
+Gas grills are the most preferred feature amongst home chefs today because each of the two clean fuel sources is simple to operate and quickly generates tremendous heat.
+Neither one is actually “better” than another, but both have their own traits and limits that make them the better option in various scenarios.

 One of the most important facts to notice is that you cannot use a propane barbecue with a natural gas grill, and likewise, the gas molecules are of different sizes to suit the varying pressure of the respective gas.
 Even though certain grill companies sell upgrade kits that enable you to replace the orifices, it’s a good idea to understand the differences between natural gas and propane.